Yadier Molina: Managerial career

 Molina's first experience managing was with Puerto Rico's U-23 baseball team, in both the qualifiers for and actual tournament of the 2018 U-23 Baseball World Cup.
 Puerto Rico dropped its first three games to the Dominican Republic, Venezuela, and South Korea, preventing it from moving on in the tournament.
 However, Molina managed the team to four more victories in the group stage and consolation round.

 In 2022, Molina announced that he would be managing the Navegantes del Magallanes in the Venezuelan Professional Baseball League, having been recruited by former major leaguer Pablo Sandoval.
-Molina said the opportunity could open the door to managing a team in MLB, saying that Navegantes was "something different, and I’d like to try it early and see how it goes.
+Molina said the opportunity could open the door to managing a team in MLB, saying that Navegantes was "something different, and I'd like to try it early and see how it goes.
 And then after, I can decide if I want to do it [in the United States]."
+He managed Magallanes to a 29–27 regular season finish, though they were eliminated in the playoff round-robin.

-Also in 2022, Molina was announced as manager of the Puerto Rico national team in the 2023 World Baseball Classic.
-The appointment created some controversy in Puerto Rico after the resignation of team general manager Eduardo Pérez, who had reportedly sought to name Astros bench coach Joe Espada to the position.
+Also in 2022, Molina was announced as manager of the Puerto Rico national team for the 2023 World Baseball Classic.
+The appointment created some controversy in Puerto Rico after the resignation of team general manager Eduardo Pérez, who had reportedly wanted Astros bench coach Joe Espada to manage the team.
+Puerto Rico was placed in Pool D, the so-called "group of death," along with Venezuela and the Dominican Republic.
+At the tournament, Molina managed Puerto Rico to eight perfect innings against Israel, as well as a 5–2 upset victory over the Dominican Republic to decide which team moved on to the knockout stage.
+However, Puerto Rico was eliminated by Mexico in the quarterfinals.

-Skills profile
+Molina managed the Criollos de Caguas to the 2023–24 Roberto Clemente Professional Baseball League title in Puerto Rico, as well as at the 2024 Caribbean Series.
+He returned to manage Navegantes in the 2025–26 LVBP season, following the departure of Eduardo Pérez.